About the part that art plays in a globalising society

 The Court for Intergenerational Climate Crimes

-We’ve returned to this archive to add an important project confronting the role of law, corporations and states in the climate and ecological crises, titled the Court for Intergenerational Climate Crimes (CICC).
-The CICC is a collaboration between Framer Framed, academic, writer and activist lawyer Radha D’Souza and visual artist Jonas Staal. the first iteration of the CICC took place at Framer Framed in Amsterdam from 25 September 2021 – 13 February 2022.
-For over a year the collective did research for the project’s culminating event – four days of public hearings against the Dutch State, Unilever, ING and Airbus for their intergenerational climate crimes.
+In 2021, Ashley Maum was part of the Project Team for the Court for Intergenerational Climate Crimes (CICC), a collaboration between Framer Framed, academic, writer and activist lawyer Radha D’Souza and visual artist Jonas Staal.
+The The CICC raises an important aspect of climate activism by confront the role of the law, corporations and states in ecological crises.
+The first iteration of the CICC took place at Framer Framed in Amsterdam from 25 September 2021 – 13 February 2022.
+For over a year the Project Team did research for the project’s culminating event – four days of public hearings against the Dutch State, Unilever, ING and Airbus for their intergenerational climate crimes.

 Each day an expert begins the hearings as prosecutor, introducing the accused and laying out the sort of climate-harming activities to be evidenced that day.
 This was then followed by the evidentiary testimonies of three witnesses, speaking as members of activist, environmental and Indigenous groups from around the world.
 The hearings took place under the guidance of four judges: Radha D’Souza, Sharon H. Venne (Notokwew Muskwa Manitokan), Nicholas Hildyard and Rasigan Maharajh, who each brought unique experience and knowledge as they reflected on the cases.